grrr-amsterdam/guidelines/environment/README.md

 ## Sudo-less Gems
 Starting from MacOS High Sierra, you need a home for your gems.
+Otherwise you might need `sudo` to install gems, and you don't want that.
 Put this in your `~/.bash_profile` or alike:

 ```bash
 export GEM_HOME=~/.gem
 export PATH=$PATH:$GEM_HOME/bin
 ```

+Now you can just use `gem install` without extra permissions.
+You should never need `sudo` for this!

 ## Node and Composer paths